Visitors intending to reach the official site should visit jfkairport.com

 Destinations

-Intercontinental flights to Europe, Africa, Asia, the Middle East, and the Caribbean, plus some flights to Canada and Mexico.
+Mainly intercontinental flights to Europe, Africa, Asia, the Middle East, and the Caribbean, plus some flights to Canada and Mexico.

 See Airlines